mozilla/data-docs/src/contributing/style_guide.md

 Articles which simply link out to other resources are of limited value and tend to go out of date quickly.
 Instead, consider your motivation for producing the list and think about what your [intended audience](#audience) might need.
 Concept, reference, or tutorial documentation need not be long to be helpful.

-Of course, linking out to other resources as part of other documentation is always ok.
+Of course, linking out to other resources as part of other documentation is always okay.

 ## General guidelines